Ali was nervous about a challenging conversation she had to have at work and it didn’t go to plan. What does Jennifer think Ali should do?

 Jennifer concludes the coaching session by summarising what they did and offering guidance for the future.

-Jennifer’s advice This audio file is 3:35 minutes.
+Jennifer’s advice This clip is 3:35 minutes.

 Jennifer’s top tips for challenging conversations